Why won't EU forces fight together, von der Leyen asks?

 The old battlegroups saw three or four EU states pool forces of 1,500 or more men, which were, in theory, capable of rapid amphibious and air assaults.

-Von der Leyen envisaged an EU reaction force that could "provide stability in our neighbourhood".
+And von der Leyen envisaged an EU reaction force that could "provide stability in our neighbourhood", referring to North Africa, the Middle East, and eastern Europe.

 "Because of ... geography, Europe knows better than anyone that if you don't deal in time with the crisis abroad, the crisis comes to you," she said.